Excluding cosmetic surgeries on hyperbolic 3-manifolds

 \subsection{Acknowledgements}

-As the computational and theoretical aspects of this project spanned several years, we have had occasion to lean on the input many mathematicians.
+As the computational and theoretical aspects of this project spanned several years, we have had occasion to lean on the input of many mathematicians.
 We thank Steve Boyer for suggesting that the Casson invariant works in settings more general than $S^3$.
-We thank Jonathan Hanselman for explaining his work and its many applications.
+We thank Jonathan Hanselman and Tye Lidman for explaining their work, including its many applications.
 We thank Renaud Detcherry, Kazuhiro Ichihara, Tetsuya Ito, and Toshio Saito for patiently answering questions about quantum invariants, especially in the setting of chirally cosmetic surgeries.

 We thank Matthew Stover for a crash course on arithmetic invariants.
 We also thank Craig Hodgson and James Clift for the computations described in \refprop{VolumeV3} and \refrem{Clift}.